 JAN JACKLIN was the co-founder of The Huntsville Community Theatre.
 With that company well on its way, the next challenge was to create opportunities for the professional theatre community that resides in Muskoka and Parry Sound District.
 And thus, Dot The T Productions in Muskoka was formed.
-She Produced the world premiere of 'Bloodsong, A Vampire Musical', written by B.J.
+PAST CREDITS: Produced the world premiere of 'Bloodsong, A Vampire Musical', written by B.J.
 Castleman and directed by Charles Northcote, at the Pauline McGibbon Centre, Toronto.
 Created the Theatre Is My Passion Program and the Muskoka Drama Festival in Huntsville.
 She was Nominated for a Women of Distinction Award, Arts Category and Muskoka Awards, Arts Category.
 Was the Production Manager for 35 productions and events with the Huntsville Theatre Company.
 Most notably, A Midsummer Night's Dream, The Rocky Horror Show and three For The Love of Broadway musical reviews.
 Directed Snow White and the Seven Dwarfs; Robin Hood and Cinderella.
-Facilitated various workshops for playwrighting, dance, directing and acting.
+Facilitated various workshops for playwrights, dance, directing and acting.
 Toured 8 productions to the Charles Stockey Centre in Parry Sound and toured a production of The Empty Chair to several locations throughout Muskoka and Parry Sound.
 Jan resides in Lake of Bays.

 Maureen Cubberley, following a successful business career in both the